 Many of the nutrients found in cow’s milk are contained in the fat, So adding a generous splash of whipping cream to regular milk is also a great alternative for children.

 If you have allergies to consider you can easily make a dairy-free or vegan babyccino.
 I would go with a good-quality oat or soy milk.
 Preferably one designed as barista milk – higher protein and fat content helps to get the perfect consistency foam.
-I’ve used Oatly Barista milk for years in my own coffee and really appreciate its neutral flavor and the great foam that it produces.

 Essential tools for making perfect babyccinos every time